By Alyssha K. Duncan, Esq.

 - A man and a woman if the woman is pregnant and the man is alleged to be the father, regardless of whether they have ever lived together or been married; and

-Depending upon the relief requested in the Petition, the Court may automatically schedule a hearing.
 Following the issuance of the OFP, the party against whom the OFP was granted will be served with a copy of the Petition and OFP by local law enforcement.
-If the Court does not automatically schedule a hearing, one may be requested by either party.
+The Respondent (the accused party) will have five days after being served to request a hearing.
+If the Petitioner requests a hearing in their initial Petition in the event that the Court is inclined to deny an OFP, the court may automatically schedule a hearing.
 If, after a hearing, the Court determines that domestic violence has occurred, the OFP will generally be effective for a period of two years (although a Court can choose to specify a different time period).

-The attorneys at Arnold, Rodman & Kretchmer PLLC assist parties in both obtaining and contesting Orders For Protection.
+The attorneys at Arnold & Rodman assist parties in both obtaining and contesting Orders For Protection.
 Contact us today to schedule a consultation.